daniel-beet/acme.sh.wiki-clone/deployhooks.md

 Report any issues to https://github.com/acmesh-official/acme.sh/issues/3276

-For this provider you need a OAuth App with "client_credential" rights.
+For this provider you need a OAuth App.
 You can create it at https://eu.cleverreach.com/admin/account_rest.php.
 Make sure that at least the "SSL" scope is checked.
-For the "client_credential" rights please contact the CleverReach support.

 Please ensure that your domain for the cert. is already added to your account.